How to Request Public Records in Florida: A Plain-English Walk-Through

 Who the records custodian is and how to reach them

 Every agency has a records custodian.
 Section 119.011(5) of the Florida Statutes defines the term.
-Most agencies post the custodian's contact information on their website and at the main administrative building.
-If yours does not, that omission matters later if you ever have to sue.
+Most agencies post the custodian's contact info on their website and at the main administrative building.
+If yours does not, that gap matters later if you ever have to sue.

 How specific to make the request

-The request must be specific enough for the custodian to identify the record.
-It cannot be a fishing expedition like "every document Smith ever touched."
-But "all" is not automatically too broad.
-Narrow by date range, by custodian, by subject, and by record type.
+The request must be specific enough for the custodian to find the record.
+It cannot be a fishing trip like "every document Smith ever touched."
+But "all" is not always too broad.
+Narrow by date range, custodian, subject, and record type.
 A request for "all emails to or from Jane Doe between January 1 and March 31, 2026, containing the word permit" is specific enough.
 A request for "everything about that thing in 2024" is not.

 How to send the request, step by step